Employment law

 If your employer tries to go through a redundancy process without meeting with you, and while you are on sick leave or maternity leave, then depending on the circumstances there might be a potential discrimination claim.

-This means your employer has to follow a fair redundancy process in dismissing you and if they don’t, then you may have a potential claim for unfair dismissal.
+This means your employer must follow a fair redundancy process in dismissing you and if they don’t, then you may have a potential claim for unfair dismissal.

 Redundancy is potentially a fair reason for an employer to dismiss an employee.
 If there really is a genuine redundancy situation and your employer carries out a fair process you will not succeed in claiming unfair dismissal.